Introducing – Andrew David Barker

 I’m actually about to start writing a Christmas ghost story – even though it’s spring – which will be my first commissioned work for a publisher.
 It’ll be a short story and will appear in an anthology of such stories, which will come out in time for the festivities.
 I’ve also just finished writing a screenplay with filmmaker David Bryant – a real 1970’s Exorcist/Omen style horror.
 As for the next novel, I’m going to start writing that in the summer.
 I’ve been playing around with four or five ideas for the past year or more, and I think I now know which one I’m going for, although it could change yet.
 When will that be finished… who knows?

-Do you believe that authors should stick to one Genre, or art form?
+Do you believe that authors should stick to one genre or art form?

-I heard a rumour that music plays an important part in your life.
+There’s a rumour that music plays an important part in your life.

 Your top 5 artists or bands